google/play-instant-unity-plugin/README.md

 `Google.Play.Instant` instead of `GooglePlayInstant`, so any `using GooglePlayInstant;` statements will have to be updated.

+The new **Google Play Plugins for Unity** no longer supports the ability to set a custom instant apps URL.

 ## Migration steps

 1. Familiarize yourself with the